 During a pandemic, yes.
-Employers should take into consideration what is being required and/or recommended by the CDC as well as other federal, state and local government mandates.
+Employers should also review what is being required and/or recommended by the CDC as well as other federal, state and local government mandates.

-For example, Pennsylvania is requiring that employers provide employees masks to wear, and requires that employees wear masks during work hours.
-For more information, read our detailed overview of other states and cities that have issued orders regarding mandatory face coverings for employees.
+For example, Pennsylvania is requiring that employers provide employees masks to wear, and requires that employees wear masks during work hours and Louisiana is requiring that all employees of a business who have contact with the public must wear a mask.